RashmiJK/PGP-AIML-MedicalAssistant-NLP/README.md

 - The dataset is derived from The Merck Manuals, medical references published by Merck & Co.
 - It encompasses a comprehensive range of topics, including medical disorders, diagnostic procedures, laboratory tests, and pharmaceutical information.
 - First published in 1899.
 The Merck Manuals have evolved into one of the most respected and widely used medical reference resources globally.
-- The dataset is provided as a PDF file containing over 4,000 pages, systematically organized into 23 sections to facilitate structured knowledge retrieval and analysis.
+- The dataset is a PDF file containing over 4,000 pages, systematically organized into 23 sections to facilitate structured knowledge retrieval and analysis.

+**Note**: The dataset used is not shared due to licensing restrictions.
+This notebook is compatible with any PDF files.
+The MERCK MANUAL OF DIAGNOSIS AND THERAPY can be found on third-party document sharing sites.

 ## Environment Setup